Skip to content

 • \(\mathbf{B}_r\) is the remanent flux density.

-Note that the magnetic flux density is related to the magnetic vector potential by:
+The magnetic flux density is related to the magnetic vector potential by

-In the governing equation above, the prescribed current density \(\mathbf{J}\) on the right-hand side is set through support models such as the Excitation Coil Model.
+In the governing equation, the prescribed current density \(\mathbf{J}\) on the right-hand side is supplied through support models such as the Excitation Coil Model.

 Model

-The model can be created and added to the simulation using
+The model is created and added to the simulation with

 time_domain_magnetic_model = TimeDomainMagneticModel(